yunginnanet/HellPot/README.md

 ```
 ## Example Web Server Config (apache)

-In the example, all nonexisting URLs are being reverse proxied to a HellPot instance on localhost, which can be set to catchall.
-This is done by (ab)using Apache's customizable ErrorDocument and set it to be served from HellPot.
+All nonexisting URLs are being reverse proxied to a HellPot instance on localhost, which is set to catchall.
+Traffic served by HellBot is rate limited to 5 KiB/s.

-The example also contain how one may implement rate limiting in the webserver.
-Adapt as you see fit, the example limits each request to 5KiB/s.

-* ) Create your normal robots.txt and usual content.
-Also create the fake Errordocument handler directory and files (files can be empty).
+* Create your normal robots.txt and usual content.
+Also create the fake Errordocument directory and files (files can be empty).
 In the example, the directory is "/content/"
-* ) A request on a URL with a normal existing handler (such as a filesystem object) will be handled by apache
+* A request on a URL with an existing handler (f.e. a file) will be handled by apache
-* ) Requests on nonexisting URLs renders a HTTP Error 404, which content happens to be reverseproxied to HellPot
+* Requests on nonexisting URLs cause a HTTP Error 404, which content is served by HellPot
-* ) The example excludes any URL under the "/.well-known/" suffix, to which unsolicited requests may be regarded as valid and expected.
+* URLs under the "/.well-known/" suffix are excluded.

 ```
 <VirtualHost yourserver>